In this article

 Example, Gmail app + Android

 There are a few ways to work with your email design so that it continues to display well in dark mode.
 Be sure to review your email in dark mode to note what needs to be adjusted for display and readability.
 Use WordFly's Inbox Preview for testing dark mode in popular email clients.
-Remember that dark mode is a user preference so it is best to work with the preference setting rather than trying to manipulate it back to the original design.
+Remember that dark mode is a preference so it is best to work with the preference setting rather than trying to manipulate it back to the original design.

 Review your logos and images